lrcfmd/MolecularSetTransformer/README.md

 - ```models_evaluation.ipynb``` Contains the code to reproduce the scoring plots of the paper.
 Additionally reproduces the AUC plots for head to head comparison of the APIs accuracy
 - ```interpretability.ipynb``` Notebook explaining the interpretability among the molecular pairs

+# Comparing with other co-crystal screening methods
+- ```ccgnet_reports``` Contains the outcome from the tests using the CCGnet model(github repo) -MEPS and COSMO-RS data

 # Use our pretrained models to get quick predictions for any given SMILES pair